Course : Contemporary Culture

 There are approximately one hundred million native speakers of German, making it the largest spoken language in Europe.
 It is spoken in Germany, Austria, most of Switzerland, Liechtenstein, Luxembourg, East Belgium and in parts of North Italy.
 In addition to learning German, students on this course learn Germanic culture within the context of European expansion.
 German literary authors such as Kafka, Hesse and Goethe are often described as being philosophic and introspective.
 The depth of their spirit of inquiry into the human condition has had a huge influence on Japanese literature.
 Students learn about the essence and cultural context of various works of German literature.
 They will also study in depth the various facets of Germanic cultures, including such topics as their history, environmental issues, classical music and pop culture, exploring their charm.
 The course also offers exchange programs in Germany with its partner institutions (the University of Bremen and the Bremen University of Applied Sciences).

-Exploring the essence and diversity of the cultures of the French-speaking world
+Explore the essence and diversity of the French-speaking world

 Students who choose this major study French, an official language of the United Nations, from scratch, so as to deepen their understanding of France and other Francophone literature and cultures found around the world.
 Making use of the exchange student program and the credit-transfer study abroad program, each year a number students study at universities located in various parts of France.
 Through learning how to communicate in French, students develop an understanding of what cultural differences are and how to overcome them, and learn about the cultural contexts and lifestyles in which French is used.